jadedrakerider/FractionJS/README.md

 3/7 is not easily expressed as a decimal : 0.428571...

 Generally the information lost is negligible.
 However, for some mathematical operations (ex. using Radians) it is much preferable to preserve this information.

-## Download

-Download the [libs](https://github.com/GeorgeSchafer/FractionJS/blob/demo/libs/) folder and use as needed.
-These files are meant to be external libraries to be added to another project, so they are located in the libs folder.